-For a list of many methods provided by the viewer object, click on the module index link at the top of this chapter and then click on the link for ImageViewBase.
+For a list of many methods provided by the viewer object see this reference:ref:ch-image-viewer-operations.
+You can also click on the module index link at the top of this chapter and then click on the link for ImageViewBase.